sarrahAshrraf/Shopify/README.md

-# Brandat - m-Commerce iOS App
+# Brandat E-Commerce iOS App
 Welcome to **Brandat**, your ultimate online fashion destination, designed to bring you the best of men, women, and kids clothing, shoes, accessories, bags, and other fashion items.
 With Brandat, you can easily browse, buy, and get your favorite items delivered right to your doorstep.

 ![3](https://github.com/sarrahAshrraf/Shopify/assets/154979941/6abeda53-d473-495e-8e08-cab6c9dbf1dd)

 ## Features